Leasehold high-rise flats: Who pays for fire safety work?

 The Department for Levelling Up, Housing and Communities (DLUHC) has published a series of guides to different parts of the Bill.

 Broadly, tenant organisations welcome the abolition of ‘no fault’ evictions while landlord bodies initially opposed it.
 More recently, the National Residential Landlords Association (NRLA) and others have focused on changes landlords require to retain confidence under the new regime.
-This includes:
+This includes reformed grounds for possession; improved dispute resolution; and a review of enforcement.

 Landlords are focused on the speed and efficiency with which courts process possession claims.
-The Bill does not address this but there is a commitment to “align the abolition of section 21 and new possession grounds with court improvements.”
+The Bill does not address this but the Government has confirmed abolition of section 21 will not happen until reforms to the justice system are in place.

 The provisions to establish a single Ombudsman for the PRS and to require all private landlords to join have been broadly welcomed by stakeholders, as has the establishment of the Property Portal.